ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 ===========================================DIV50==
-Complications dealt with by this utility
+Complications handled by this utility

 The first complication comes with converting a Family fact to a personal fact.